 In an age before women had the right to vote, Elizabeth C. Quinlan was a natural entrepreneur who had a business acumen that rivaled most men of her era.
 Quinlan made a name for herself by buying and selling the finest ready-to-wear clothing and accessories in downtown Minneapolis.
 Her innovative retailing ideas were copied by merchants from coast to coast.
 An acute business sense and cutting-edge fashion instinct made her hugely successful, but it was her warm and witty personality that made her the queen of Minneapolis.

 Born in Madison, Wisconsin to Irish immigrant parents in 1863, Elizabeth C. Quinlan started working for Minneapolis’ leading dry goods store, Goodfellow and Eastman, at the age of sixteen.
-Over the next fifteen years, Quinlan would go from earning ten dollars per week to becoming the store’s top-earning sales person—making more than any of her male colleagues.
+Over the next fifteen years, Quinlan would go from earning ten dollars per week to becoming the store’s top-earning sales person while making more than any of her male colleagues.

-While working at Goodfellow and Eastman, fate dealt Quinlan a life-changing opportunity in the form of Fred D. Young, the store’s second most successful sales person, and her close friend.
+While working at Goodfellow and Eastman, fate dealt Quinlan a life-changing opportunity in the form of close friend Fred D. Young, the store’s second most successful sales person.
 Together, they dreamed of opening an exclusive salon selling only the finest silks, satins, and furs.
 Young said that he wanted to open a store and begin “clothing the women of the northwest in a manner to make Paris fashionistas sit up and take notice.”

 The Fred D. Young and Company opened a small boutique in a humble, subleased corner of Vrooman’s Glove Company at the Syndicate Building in downtown Minneapolis.
 Quinlan agreed to help Young at his store for a three-month trial period.
 If it didn’t work out, she planned on returning to her position at Goodfellow and Eastman.

-While Young managed the store’s finances, Quinlan sourced and purchased only the finest items to be sold at the shop, as well as charming the clientele.
+While Young managed the store’s finances, Quinlan charmed the clientele and sourced and purchased only the finest items to be sold at the shop.
 She was the first woman to make a mark as a buyer in–what was affectionately known as–the rag-trade.
 Together, they learned that Quinlan’s fashion instincts exceeded her sales acumen.
 While on a buying trip to New York, Quinlan ran across a brown, ready-to-wear frock of taffeta-lined wool.
 It was the perfect dress for the ladies of Minnesota, so Quinlan snapped up several of them.
 They were the hit of the town that season.
 Ladies began ditching their made-to-order garments for the off-the-rack frocks at Fred D. Young and Company.

 Now under Quinlan’s sole direction, the store continued to flourish.
 She oversaw every aspect of the store’s management.
 Her employees were entirely devoted to her and the success of the store.
 Soon, the store occupied five floors of 513 Nicollet.
 Quinlan’s hectic schedule kept her away on buying trips to New York and Europe for months at a time, leaving the store in the capable hands of her dedicated staff.
 Quinlan was just as dedicated to her store and employees, she turned down several jobs in larger cities, including one in New York City making $50,000 per year, to stay in Minneapolis.